Liri Blues Festival: Return to Isola del Liri

 In 2001 there was a memorable performance by John Mayall, Isola del Liri went back to being the central location for the festival.
 In the following three years the location changed to SS.
 Triade Square and then came back to the original Boncompagni Square.

 In 2002 RAI Radio 1, the main Italian public radio station, started to follow the whole festival.
 They transmitted live recordings (such as the concert of Robben Ford) and interviews with Roy Rogers and others, through their programme Radioscrigno.
 The collaboration with RAI has continued ever since.

 In 2007 the festival celebrated 20 years of concerts and 10 years of twinning with New Orleans.
 In a courageous project, Piccola Orchestra La Viola and Dr. Sunflower, an orchestra of squeeze boxes and a jug band, played traditional blues from Louisiana.
 The CD Tribute to New Orleans, recorded live at Liri Blues 2006, was presented.
 Willy DeVille and Charlie Musselwhite performed.

-Dr. John closed the 2010 festival, cementing the permanent link between the small Italian town and the capital of Louisiana.
+Dr. John closed the 2010 festival, cementing the permanent link between the small Italian town and the Louisiana metropolis.